Coachbot-Swarm/Examples/README.md

 9. Copy just the renamed .json file to the *submission_repo* and push to the main branch
 10. Your example code has now been submitted to run on the Coachbot Swarm Testbed

+#### Expected Results
+This simple example program will have active robots print to a log file, change LED colors, and move around.
+Robots will first turn the LED green, move forward for 1 second, then backwards for 1 second.
+The LED will then be set to blue, and the robots will turn right, then left for 1 second each.
+Finally, the robots will change the LED to red, wait for 1.5 seconds, and then end the experiment.

 #### Easy Ways to Customize the Simple Example
 - Change the commanded speed of the robot by changing the values in the API call, robot.set_vel().
 Remember that this value needs to be an integer between 10 and 50.
 - Change the robot LED color by changing the values in the API call, robot.set_LED().
 These three values need to be between 0 and 100.
 - Add more logging statements in the code.
+- Change the starting points or angles of the robots or change the number of robots participating in the experiment.
+(Check the User Guide for the restrictions on these initial positions being specified)